scott-stewart/date_parity/README.md

 #=> '12/31/2012'
 ```

 And then you get parity when a form with this field is posted.
 Rails will attempt to convert the posted string value of "12/31/2012" using Date.\parse, which DateParity overrides and respects your Date.format.

-Without the date\_parity gem, @model.start\_on would have ended up nil because "12/31/2012" is an invalid argument for ruby Date.\parse.
+Without the date\_parity gem, @model.start\_on would have ended up nil because "12/31/2012" is an invalid argument for ruby Date.parse.
 However, when date\_parity is included, Date will use the format string set on Date.format to correctly parse "12/31/2012", as December 31, 2012, when Date.format = "%m/%d/%Y".

 Note: Rails text\_field form helper uses ```@model.attribute_before_type_cast``` by default.
 When using date\_parity on plain text fields, you will probably want to set your value to explicitly use @model.attribute if it exists.
 Otherwise, you won't see the formatted date field: For example:
 ```ruby